▸Introduction

 Evaluation

-The exam is on october, 23th (to be confirmed): a list of exercises, on computer.
+The exam is on october, 22th: a list of exercises, on computer.

 Setup